 - Using services such as whoishostingthis, or whoischeck to locate the hosting service providers of the website where the reference material is located.

-- Now you know which hosting service providers, go to its website to get the contact information for the contact dealing with the copyright DMCA agent
+- Now you know which hosting service providers.
+So go to its website.
+Next, get the contact information.

 - If the two above steps leave you empty handed, send a notice to the hosting company’s abuse team